You've heard it before:

 No one knows students better than students themselves

-Executives at College X, a major Canadian college with an enrolment of more than 80,000 students, needed to hone their branding to ensure that they could attract the largest possible number of high-quality applicants.
+Executives at College X, a major Canadian college with large enrolments, wanted to hone their branding to ensure that they could continue to attract the largest possible number of high-quality applicants.
 When deciding on a creative concept for the school’s viewbook, the steering committee split their votes evenly across three competing concepts and marketing firms.

 Since a three-way split had never occurred before on the committee, the institution reached out to Academica Group for advice on how to proceed.
-We recommended that the school survey a large, representative group of prospective students to help decide which creative concept was most effective.
-The committee didn’t want to fuss with a long drawn out process this late in the game, but since we could give them actionable feedback in under a week, they agreed.
+We recommended that the school survey a large, representative group of prospective students to help decide which creative concept resonated most with students.
+The committee didn’t want to fuss with a long drawn out process this late in the game, but since we could give them actionable feedback in about a week, they agreed.

 The panel survey was deployed and the best option stood out clearly.